 The Transfer Configuration window appears.

-- Type the email address associated with the Smartsheet account of the person that you want to transfer your configuration to.
+- Enter the email address associated with the Smartsheet account to which you want to transfer your configuration.

 - Whomever you're transferring your configuration to will receive an email notification asking them to sign in to DataMesh and accept the transfer.